 VA Home Loans: The Complete Guide for Veterans

 The VA home loan benefit is one of the most valuable benefits of military service.
-Guaranteed by the U.S. Department of Veterans Affairs, VA loans offer zero down payment, no private mortgage insurance, competitive interest rates, and limited closing costs.
 If you are a veteran, active-duty service member, or eligible surviving spouse, this guide explains everything you need to know about using your VA loan benefit to purchase a home, refinance an existing mortgage, or tap into your home equity.

 What Is a VA Loan?

 The VA loan is fundamentally different from other government-backed programs like FHA loans.
 While FHA loans require mortgage insurance, VA loans never require PMI.
 While FHA requires a minimum 3.5% down payment, VA allows 100% financing.
-These advantages make the VA loan the most powerful home buying tool available to those who have served.

 Who Is Eligible for a VA Loan?

-Surviving spouses of service members who died in the line of duty or from a service-connected disability may also be eligible for the VA loan benefit.
+Surviving spouses of service members who died in the line of duty or from a service-connected disability may also be eligible.
+You must have received a discharge under conditions other than dishonorable.

 How Do I Get My Certificate of Eligibility?

 The Certificate of Eligibility (COE) is the document that proves your VA loan eligibility.
-There are three ways to obtain it.
+There are three ways to obtain it:

 Through the VA eBenefits website.
 You can request and download your COE online at va.gov.

 By mail.
 Submit VA Form 26-1880 along with proof of service (DD-214 for veterans, statement of service for active duty) to the VA regional loan center.
-This takes several weeks.

 What Are the Benefits of VA Loans?